National Organization for Rare Disorders, Inc.

 This close regulation of blood glucose and insulin secretion does not occur normally in people who have HI.
 The beta cells in the pancreas, which are responsible for insulin secretion, are blind to the blood glucose level and secrete insulin regardless of the blood glucose concentration.
 As a result, the baby or child with HI can develop hypoglycemia at any time but particularly when fasting.
 In the most severe form of HI this glucose blindness causes frequent, random episodes of hypoglycemia.

 HI causes a particularly damaging form of hypoglycemia because it denies the brain of all the fuels on which it is critically dependent.
 These fuels are glucose, ketones, and lactate.
-The usual protective measures against hypoglycemia, such as conversion of protein to glucose (called gluconeogenesis) and conversion of fat into ketones (called fatty acid oxidation and ketogenesis) are prevented by insulin.
+The usual protective measures against hypoglycemia, such as release of glycogen stores from the liver (called glycogenolysis), conversion of protein to glucose (called gluconeogenesis) and conversion of fat into ketones (called fatty acid oxidation and ketogenesis) are prevented by insulin.
 Once the brain cells are deprived of these important fuels, they cannot make the energy they need to work and so they stop working.
-The lack of appropriate fuel to the brain may result in seizures and coma and if prolonged may result in death of the cells.
+The lack of appropriate fuel to the brain may result in seizures and coma and if prolonged may result in death of the brain cells.
 It is this cell damage which can manifest as a permanent seizure disorder, learning disabilities, cerebral palsy, blindness or even death.

 Congenital Hyperinsulinism International